OldManAlpha/Monopoly-Deal/README.md

 ## Modding Support

-If you're a developer, you can create mods for the server.
-You can find the guide [here](https://github.com/OldManAlpha/Monopoly-Deal/wiki/Modding-Guide).
+The server supports modding.
+If you're a developer and are interested in creating mods, you can find the guide [here](https://github.com/OldManAlpha/Monopoly-Deal/wiki/Modding-Guide).

-There's a ton of custom cards I made that I'll probably release as a mod at some point.
+### Available Mods

+- **[Millionaire Edition Mod](https://github.com/OldManAlpha/Millionaire-Mod)**(made by me): Implements the functionality from the Monopoly Deal Millionaire Edition game.

 ## To-do